 Taking the train between these two cities is a popular journey with locals and tourist alike, so, why not join them and book your ticket above?
 If you’re still not convinced, check out our FAQs and view train times below.

 The Deutsche Bahn Group is owned by the German State and controls the majority of rail traffic in Germany as well as in many border regions of the country.
-Every year, Deutsche Bahn transports several billion passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.
+Every year, Deutsche Bahn transports several million passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.

-The average journey time between Berlin and Prague is 6 hours and 53 minutes and the fastest journey time is 4 hours and 10 minutes.
-On an average weekday, there are 15 trains per day travelling from Berlin to Prague.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Berlin and Prague is 4 hours and 3 minutes, with around 3 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Berlin to Prague without having to change trains.
-There are 6 direct trains from Berlin to Prague.
+There are 3 direct trains from Berlin to Prague.
 Though there may be fewer direct services available depending on your exact departure date.